 Chemistry is a central scientific discipline dealing with the construction, transformation and properties of molecules.
 It provides a foundation for understanding both basic and applied scientific disciplines at a fundamental level.[153]
 Chemistry started out as an experimental science.
 So, historically, all the chemical processes studied and the theories developed have been through experience.
 However, with the development of theoretical concepts dealing with the structure of matter and with recent developments in computer technology, a new trend in chemical research has developed: theoretical chemistry.
-Computational chemistry, as a subfield of theoretical chemistry, combines fundamental laws with mathematical methods to solve chemical problems through calculations or simulations.
-Nowadays, modelling of physico-chemical properties has become a important part of research in science of matter and the role of computational chemistry has become fundamental.
+Computational chemistry, as a subfield of theoretical chemistry, combines fundamental laws with mathematical methods to solve chemical properties has become a important part of research in science of matter and the role of computational chemistry has become fundamental.
 However, when resorting to computational chemistry, one always has to choose a balance between accuracy and computational efficiency.